Kalapaja/Kalatori-backend/README.md

 ## A Gateway Daemon for Kalatori

+!!!
+KALATORI IS IN PUBLIC BETA !!!

 Kalatori is an open-source daemon designed to enable secure and scalable blockchain payment processing.
-Licensed under GPLv2 ([LICENSE](LICENSE)), Kalatori currently supports assets on the Polkadot relay chain and its parachains.
+Licensed under GPLv3 ([LICENSE](LICENSE)), Kalatori currently supports assets on the Polkadot relay chain and its parachains.

 The daemon derives unique accounts for each payment using a provided seed phrase and outputs all payments to a specified recipient wallet.
 It also offers limited transaction tracking for order management.
-Kalatori operates in a single-threaded mode and supports multiple currencies configured in a simple TOML-based configuration file.
+Kalatori operates in a multithreaded mode and supports multiple currencies configured in a simple TOML-based configuration file.

 Client facing frontends can communicate with Kalatori leveraging exposed API described in the [API documentation](https://alzymologist.github.io/kalatori-api).